mjkaufer/Messer/README.md

    ```bash
    $ messer
    ```
-3. Enter your details
+3. Enter your login details (don't worry, we don't store a thing)
-4. ...
-5. Profit

 For a list of commands, jump to the [Commands Reference](https://github.com/mjkaufer/Messer#commands-reference)